Offbeat Things to do in Religious Cities of India

 The oldest city of the world is also the land of sacred, soulful and spectacular.
 Apart from the Ganga Aarti for which people come to Varanasi, there is something astonishing about its unrelenting chaotic and colorful streets.
 Take a tour around the narrow alleys of Varanasi and see the local art in the form of graffiti, local wares and bookstores.
 We all love Berlin and California for its street art, but then there is something conspicuous about our own street art that coalesces religion and craft both.

-Also Read: 10 Things To do in Varanasi
+Also Check Out: Things To do in Varanasi

 2. Come face to face with the history of Amritsar